Imaginativeone/beforesemicolon-notes/README.md

 This channel is amazing!

 I've asked Elson Correia (https://beforesemicolon.com/) to help, and I'm amazed that he's open to help!
 (It's like a dream come true.)
 The approach that
-Elson is taking is a bit [Socratic](https://en.wikipedia.org/wiki/Socratic_method), so I'm working on this repository in order refine my ideas and learn to most from studying these videos.
+Elson is taking is a bit [Socratic](https://en.wikipedia.org/wiki/Socratic_method), so I'm working on this repository in order refine my ideas and learn the most from studying these videos.